jamesclancy/SafeCardGame/README.md

 ## Switching the player for the GameState

-To facilate testing I am not going to add logic to swap Player 1 and Player 2.
+To facilitate testing, I am not going to add logic to swap Player 1 and Player 2.
 This should allow us to step through an entire game.

 To do this I will add a Msg of type SwapPlayer.